DevanshSharma867/USB-SMX/USB_SMX/PROCESS_FLOW.md

 ## 4. Data Storage Structure

-All persistent data generated by the application is stored within the `jobs/` directory, located at the root of the project.
+All persistent data generated by the Gateway App is stored within the `jobs/` directory, located in `USB_SMX/gateway_app/`.

 ```
-gateway_service/
+USB_SMX/
+└── gateway_app/
     └── jobs/
         └── <job_id>/                  <-- A unique directory for each processing job
             ├── metadata.json          <-- Static metadata about the source device (serial, capacity, etc.)
             ├── state.json             <-- The current state of the job and a history of all past states.
             ├── logs.jsonl             <-- A detailed, append-only log of every event during the job.
             └── manifest.json          <-- The final report listing all processed files and their cryptographic details.

 <Pendrive Root>/
 └── .gateway_output/               <-- Hidden folder created on the pendrive